 - Xbox One

-1. On Sling.com, click on the orange box in the header image that says, "Get 14 Days Free."
+1. On Sling.com, click on the orange box in the header image that says, "Watch 3 Days Free."
 Note that Sling's terms of trial length are constantly changing, and it may also say "Get This Offer."

 2. Enter your email address, a new password and click Register.

 4. Now, scroll through the extra channel options are.
 Here, you can choose whether to get more channels for an additional fee, like Epix, CMT, and others.
-You can also choose to sign up for HBO and Showtime.
-Additionally, Sling lets you choose to add 50 hours of Cloud DVR storage when selecting extras.
+You can also choose to sign up for Showtime and Starz.
+Additionally, Sling lets you upgrade to 50 hours of Cloud DVR storage (10 hours comes free) when selecting extras.
 When you're ready, click Continue.

 5. Enter your credit card and move on.
-If I were you, I'd set a reminder that reads "Make sure you want to pay for Sling," set to the date and time listed at the top of this page.
+If I were you, I'd set a reminder that reads "Make sure you want to pay for Sling," set to a few hours (at least) before the date and time listed at the top of this page.
 After that point in time, Sling will begin charging your credit card automatically.